 Actionable articles on how to develop a Rails security strategy

 The bestseller for the last 10 years: A security check targeted at Rails applications.
-The outcome is a color-coded report with findings and countermeasures.
-In this manual code audit, I'll usually find at least 2 high-priority vulnerabilities.
+The outcome is an actionable report with findings and how to fix them.
+This manual Rails security audit usually reveals 2 high-priority vulnerabilities.
 90% of these were not found by automatic test tools.
-More information

 A monthly service that adapts your Rails application security to the future by focusing on the long-term success of the app and your dev team.
 More information